 Whether you are getting ready in the morning, taking a relaxing shower or visiting the toilet at night, having the right lighting enhances the experience.

 Depending on where you need to install light in the bathroom, there are various factors that you should be aware of.
 To make sure you are choosing the right, we will provide you with our best tips and tricks regarding bathroom lighting.

-When you have to decide where to install the light sources into the bathroom, it is important that you apply the strict regulations concerned lamps within wet areas.
+Before you install the light sources in your bathroom, it is important that you apply the strict regulations concerned lamps within wet areas.